tomjn/WordPress-The-Right-Way/en/routing/where_query_variables_come_from.md

 ## Query Variables Work In URLs Too

-You can append query variables on to a URL in WordPress, e.g.
+You can append query variables on to a URL in WordPress, e.g:

  - https://example.com/category/wordpress/
  - https://example.com/category/wordpress/?posts_per_page=5